 Once the eMLSR STA(s) switch back to listen mode, they start using the default time-out period (aSIFSTime + aSlotTime + aRxPHYStartDelay) in future TXOPs unless otherwise indicated in the ICF.

-This is applicable to CoBF transmission sequence
+This is applicable to Co-BF transmission sequence

 [Motion #445, [264] and [396, 397]]

-For DPS non-AP STA(s) scheduled with CoBF in high capability mode, the same switch-back behavior as for eMLSR with extended time-out period is used
+For DPS non-AP STA(s) scheduled with Co-BF in high capability mode, the same switch-back behavior as for eMLSR with extended time-out period is used

-The RTS frame shall not be used as an ICF for DPS in the CoBF Transmission sequence even when the DPS STA does not have any DPS padding required
+The RTS frame shall not be used as an ICF for DPS in the Co-BF Transmission sequence even when the DPS STA does not have any DPS padding required

 NOTE: The RTS frame cannot be modified to include the extended timeout period usage and the extended timeout period duration indications.